alfin3/graph-algorithms/README.md

 The hash table parameter specifies a hash table used for in-heap search and modifications, and enables the optimization of space and time resources associated with heap operations by choice of a hash table and its load factor upper bound.
 Tests across i) division- and mutliplication-based hash tables, ii) contiguous and noncontiguous elements, and iii) priority types are provided.

-`./data-structures/ht-mul-uint64/`
+`./data-structures/ht-mul/`

-A hash table with generic hash keys and generic elements, where a hash key is an object within a contiguous memory block (e.g. a basic type, array, struct), and an element is any object in memory.
+A hash table with generic hash keys and generic elements, where a hash key is an object within a contiguous memory block (e.g. a basic type, array, struct), and an element is within a contiguous or noncontiguous memory block.

-The implementation is based on a multiplication method for hashing into upto 2^63 slots and double hashing as an open addressing strategy for resolving collisions.
+The implementation is based on a multiplication method for hashing and double hashing as an open addressing strategy for resolving collisions.
 The expected number of probes in a search is upper-bounded by 1/(1 - alpha) under the uniform hashing assumption, where alpha is a load factor upper bound.
 For every delete and remove operation at most one (re)insert operation is performed, resulting in a probing overhead per delete and remove operation bounded by 1/(1 - alpha) in expectation, and thus a 2/(1 – alpha) overall upper bound for the expected number of probes per delete and remove operation by linearity of expectation.
-Tests across load factor upper bounds and key sizes exceeding the basic types are provided with respect to element objects within contiguous and noncontiguous memory blocks.
+Tests across load factor upper bounds and key sizes exceeding the basic types are provided with respect to elements within contiguous and noncontiguous memory blocks.

-`./data-structures/ht-div-{uint32, uint64}/`
+The implementation requires that `CHAR_BIT * sizeof(size_t)` is greater or equal to 16 and is even.

+`./data-structures/ht-div/`

-A hash table with generic hash keys and generic elements, where a hash key is an object within a contiguous memory block (e.g. a basic type, array, struct), and an element is any object in memory.
+A hash table with generic hash keys and generic elements, where a hash key is an object within a contiguous memory block (e.g. a basic type, array, struct), and an element is within a contiguous or noncontiguous memory block.

-The implementation is based on a division method for hashing into upto > {2^31, 2^63} slots (largest provided prime number) and a chaining method for resolving collisions.
+The implementation is based on a division method for hashing and a chaining method for resolving collisions.
 Due to chaining, the number of keys and elements that can be inserted is not limited by the hash table implementation.
-Tests across load factor upper bounds and key sizes exceeding the basic types are provided with respect to element objects within contiguous and noncontiguous memory blocks.
+Tests across load factor upper bounds and key sizes exceeding the basic types are provided with respect to elements within contiguous and noncontiguous memory blocks.

-`./algorithms-mthread/mergesort-mthread/`

-A merge sort algorithm with parallel sorting and parallel merging for sorting arrays of generic elements, providing \Theta(n/log^{2}n) theoretical parallelism within the dynamic multithreading model, and demonstrating a parametrization approach to optimizing the parallelism of a recursive algorithm.

-The implementation provides i) a set of parameters for setting the constant base case upper bounds for switching from parallel sorting to serial sorting and from parallel merging to serial merging during recursion, and ii) a macro for setting the constant upper bound for the number of recursive calls placed on the stack of a thread across sorting and merging operations, thereby enabling the optimization of the parallelism and concurrency-associated overhead across input ranges and hardware settings.
-On a 4-core machine, the optimization of the base case upper bound parameters, demonstrated in the accompanying tests, resulted in a speedup of approximately 2.6X in comparison to serial qsort (stdlib.h) on arrays of 10M random integer or double elements.
+The implementation requires that `CHAR_BIT * sizeof(size_t)` is greater or equal to 16 and is even.

 `./utilities/utilities-mod/`

 Utility functions in the area of modular arithmetic generalized to size_t. mem_mod computes the modulo operation on a memory block by treating each byte of the block in the little-endian order and inductively applying modular arithmetic relations, without requiring a little-endian machine. fast_mem_mod treats a memory block in sizeof(size_t)-byte increments.
 Given a little-endian machine, the result is equal to the return value of mem_mod.

-`./utilities/utilities-rand-{uint32, uint64}/`

-Randomness utility functions.
-The generation of random numbers in a given range is achieved in a randomized approach by exponentially decreasing the probability of not finding a number bounded by 0.5^N under the assumption of random number generator uniformity, where N is the number of generated number candidates.
-N is less or equal to 2 in expectation.